-- an overview of the ESS - ▼ an overview of your RESA - any of your internal procedures relevant to the representative's role in your RESA, and - ▼ relevant legislative or regulatory requirements that your representative may need to address in performing their role (ie, provisions for telemarketing and door-to-door sales, occupational work health & safety, etc).
+- an overview of the ESS - an overview of your RESA - any of your internal procedures relevant to the representative's role in your RESA, and - relevant legislative or regulatory requirements in relation to the Scheme that your representative may need to address in performing their role (ie, provisions for telemarketing and door-to-door sales, occupational work health & safety, etc).

 Where a customer wants its own staff or contractors to undertake the activity, or part of the activity (eg, the customer has a qualified electrician on staff who will install the lighting equipment), you must conduct a site brief prior to the activity taking place.
-At a minimum, this site brief must inform the customer's staff of any requirements that they must address.
+At a minimum, this site brief must inform the customer's staff of any Scheme requirements that they must address.

-3.9.2 Customer complaints
+3.10.2 Customer complaints